Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 HF2 was passed in the House in May of 22, and Adam Schiff never brought it up.

-We'll let our guest respond.
+Okay, we'll let our guests respond.

 Right.

-Pedro, I think we're talking about the legislation that was introduced and agreed upon in the Senate in mid -year last year.
+Pedro, I think we're talking about the legislation that was introduced and agreed upon in the Senate in mid-year last year.

-And everyone was raring to go to have those first steps of improvements in immigration reform, which would have been, I think, a vitally encouraging process that would allow for the beginnings of reform that are grossly needed.
+And everyone was raring to go to have those first steps of improvement in immigration reform, which would have been, I think, a vitally encouraging process that would allow for the beginnings of reform that are grossly needed.

 Yes, good morning.